 Who are you and why are you writing this blog?

 I’m compelled to write this blog not only to encourage others through my journey, but to create a rich platform for daughters, sisters, mothers, and wives to be totally freed from the emotional wounds, mind-sets and “heart-sets” that bind us.

 The beginning of my breakthrough came on a cold December night – in the parking lot of a grocery store – when I had a supernatural encounter that forever changed my life.
-I can’t wait to share that experience in my sometime.
+I can’t wait to share that experience sometime.

 What makes you different and unique?

 I don’t really consider myself any different or unique from the next woman.
 What I do consider myself to be however, is a woman who is daring enough to unlearn everything that society has taught me in order to fully align with the knowledge of Jesus Christ.

 I have experienced emptiness as a result of my own efforts, as well as an indescribable fullness through Jesus following my deliverance.
-This isn’t second hand information.
+This isn’t secondhand information.
 I was broken and suffering emotionally.
 I was unable to understand God deeply.
 I was self-sufficient and operating in my own strength (pride).
 I was trapped in habitual sin and completely lukewarm.
-I perceived Christianity to be a sort of accessory.
-I was a born and raised Christian who was on the road to not believing in God at all.
-I’ve lived this!
+I perceived faith in Christ to be a sort of accessory.
+I was a born and raised Believer who was on the road to not believing in God at all.

 I have gained worldly knowledge concerning human behavior and emotional resiliency.
-I am now coming into God’s full truth concerning these functions as well as spiritual warfare and strongholds that are constantly at play in this arena.
+I am now coming into God’s full truth concerning these functions as well as the spiritual warfare and strongholds that are constantly at play in this arena.

 Why should someone care about you?